bandprotocol/cw-band/docs/packages_cw_band.md

 Contain common data type that specific to BandChain oracle packet and some common input/output to request data to BandChain.

 ## OracleRequestPacketData
  - This is the type of MsgRequestData on BandChain.
-You have to specify each field of the mesages based on your requests.
+You have to specify each field of the messages based on your requests.

 ```
 pub struct OracleRequestPacketData {